Displayr can analyze MaxDiff variables from Qualtrics, but depending on how they have been set up, you will likely have to reformat them first.

 - In the Data Set tree, click on Variable 1 in the New R Variable Set.
 The current code will be in the object inspector > Properties >R CODE box.

-- Insert the following code on line 17, just before line of code that says new.data
+- For a non-randomized single version design, insert the following code on line 17, just before line of code that says new.data

 Note, you will need to make the following edits to the code:

-- On the fourth line, list out the names of all of your MaxDiff variable sets.
+- Update the second line to list out the names of all of your MaxDiff variable sets.

 #Update with the names of the MaxDiff variable sets